-The Palestinian American Medical Association (PAMA) is a humanitarian, nonprofit, nonpolitical, and charitable organization aiming to promote educational achievements and expertise of Palestinian health care professionals with goal of promoting health care in Palestine.
+The Palestinian American Medical Association (PAMA) is a humanitarian, nonprofit, nonpolitical, and charitable organization aiming to promote educational achievements and expertise of Palestinian health care professionals with goal of promoting health care in West Bank and Gaza.

 This is a roadmap for Palestinian medical students who are planning to continue their post graduate medical education in the USA.
 Without enough preparation, research, and knowledge, this lengthy process can be both exhausting and frustrating.
 Much of the information presented in this page is obtained from several sources including; PARCEED, AAFP.
 AMA, ECFMG, ERAS, and USMLE.